 Questions 22, 12, 9 are asking for a right analog of the Newton polytope for two dimensional surfaces in \mathbb{C}^4 , and how to extend various tropical notions to it.
 Question 20 proposes a hypothesis about the number of rational legendrian curves of degree d through d points and one line.
 Question 18 offers to finish the classification of the legendrian curves on a quadric surface.
-This could help to find enumerative answers about special types of legendrian curves in $\mathbb{C}P^3$.
+It is rather useful in finding enumerative answers about special types of legendrian curves in $\mathbb{C}P^3$.